cronvel/tree-kit/README.md

 	  object whose prototype is listed (only direct prototype will match, for performance purpose the rest of the prototype chain will not be checked)
 	* deepWhitelist `Array` the opposite of deepBlacklist, it's a white-list
+	* flat `boolean|string` sources properties are copied in a way to produce a *flat* target, the target's key is the full path (separated by '.') of the source's key, also if a string is provided it will be used as the path separator
 * target `Object` the target of the extend, properties will be copied to this object
 * source `Object` the source of the extend, properties will be copied from this object